MouthFull/mvc/README.md

-Leverage the REST API pattern to create a customer focused meal planning service, and implement an dynamic web app using ASP.Net.
-Mouth Full allows users to explore a selection of recipes based on what ingredients they currently have availabel, and brows recipes that have been viewed by other users.
+Mouthfull is an open source recipe exploration service, helping users to reduce food waste, and find creative culinary solutions based on their input.
+The mission is to provide a set of services to support personalized recommendations based on what ingredients are already in their fridge, and browse recipes that have been viewed by other users.

-Tech Stack: Angular, Azure WebApp, Azure SQL Database, .NET, ASP.NET, ef-core, mssql , Spoonacular.API, Docker